codabrink/Windows-Syncthing-Installer/README.md

 ### Windows Syncthing Installer

-An installer geared towards a minimalism.
+An installer geared towards minimalism.

 Installs syncthing to run silently on startup and automically update in the `%appdata%` dir.